 What is it for?

 Psychotherapy is the first line treatment for a wide spectrum of mental health problems.
 Psychotherapy by itself, or in combination with medication, has been shown to be the most effective approach for the treatment (and prevention of re-occurrence) of depression, anxiety, traumatic stress, eating disorders, identity, and personality disorders.
 Psychotherapy is the most enduring form of treatment for mental health problems.
 Unlike with medications, the benefits from psychotherapy continue even after the active phase of treatment has concluded.
 Psychotherapy is also indicated for the prevention of relapse of psychotic episodes in schizophrenia.
-Psychotherapy is an integral part of substance abuse treatment and helping patients to cope with pain, injuries, disability, and serious medical illness.
+Psychotherapy is an integral part of substance abuse treatment, maintenance of long term sobriety, and helping patients to cope with pain, injuries, disability, and serious medical illness.
 No matter which mental health problem, the scientific and clinical evidence is very clear that psychotherapies play a substantial role in improving the distress and symptoms associated with illness.